Ruthin: Nantclwyd y Dre

 Nantclwyd y Dre (previously known as Tŷ Nantclwyd), in Castle Street, was built about 1435 by a local merchant Gronw ap Madoc.
 The building was sold to the county council in 1982, restored from 2004, and opened to the public in 2007.
 It contains seven rooms which have been restored to represent various periods in the building's history.
 Visitors can also observe a colony of Lesser horseshoe bats in the attic rooms.

 Behind the house are two gardens, the 13th-century inner garden and the outer Lord's Garden, itself believed to have been part of a 13th-century developed castle garden.
 Restored in the 18th century, Lord's Garden is now itself Grade II listed.
 In December 2013, the council successfully applied for a grant of £177,600 from the Heritage Lottery Fund, which will see Lord's Garden restored and opened to the public by 2015.

 Cae Ddôl

 This is Ruthin's main park area, which includes a children's play area, a lake, walks and picnic area.
 A skate park was built in 2007 and a zip wire and trim trail added later.
 The River Clwyd runs through the park.

+Gŵyl Rhuthun Festival

+Gŵyl Rhuthun Festival was founded in 1994 and has been held annually since 1996.
+The festival is a week filled with events and performances held in various locations around the town, beginning with Ruthin Carnival.
+The pinnacle of the festival is the Top of Town event held on Ruthin's historic town square on the last Saturday of the week.